Music Therapy for Premature Infants

 The trial information does not specify whether participants need to stop taking their current medications.

-Is music therapy safe for premature infants?
+What prior data suggests that music therapy is safe for premature infants?

 This trial is for very preterm infants to explore how music and parent voice can affect their brain development and behavior.
 Infants must be born prematurely and will be observed until they are two years old.
 Specific details on inclusion or exclusion criteria were not provided.Inclusion Criteria